 You don’t have to pay unless somebody clicks.

 Well, any conversion begins when a user clicks on an ad.

 So, using PPC, you move ahead towards conversion.

-Platforms such as Google AdWords and Bing Ads use PPC model wherein they allow advertisers to bid on keywords that are connected with their businesses.
+Platforms such as Google AdWords and Bing Ads use the PPC model to allow advertisers to bid on keywords connected with their businesses.

-Moreover, PPC Advertising channel helps to drive traffic to your website and convert them into customers.
+Moreover, the PPC Advertising channel helps to drive traffic to your website and convert them into customers.

 What is CPC?